Automatic Pair Construction for Contrastive Post-training: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a new setting for contrastive post-training large language models.
-We explore the best method and curriculum settings to facilitate post-training.
+In this paper, we propose a setting for automatically constructing data for contrastive post-training large language models.
+We explore the best method, data and curriculum settings to facilitate automatic post-training.
 Our large-scale experiments with a state-of-the-art model Orca further verify the effectiveness of our approach and suggest its potential for improving performance of LLMs at scale.
 For future work, we plan to explore both how to better select meaningful contrastive pairs from fixed data regime, and subsequently to continually learning evolving a model with pairs populated by sampling from the model itself at various points through training.